-- 1. Check the pump foundation and confirm the bolting surface is flat and the bolt pattern is correct. - 2.
-Slowly lower pump onto the foundation. - 3.
+- 1. Complete Section VII, Paragraph D. - 2.
 Rotate the pump by hand.
 Check for any mechanical hesitation, binding or any acoustically transmitted signals from the pump.
 Hand rotation should be smooth and silent.
 Install the pump to foundation bolting and tighten to the system torque values.
-The pump should be rotated frequently during the procedure to tighten down the pumping unit. - 4.
-After the pumping unit has been completely tightened down to the foundation, confirm that there is no binding. - 5.
+The pump should be rotated frequently during the procedure to tighten down the pumping unit. - 3.
+After the pumping unit has been completely tightened down to the foundation, confirm that there is no binding. - 4.
 Connect the piping.